 Researchers at the National Taiwan University discover that the plastic children’s toy can spin fast enough to separate blood

-Researchers at National Taiwan University have discovered that a simple plastic fidget spinner – the 2017 surprise hit toy – can spin fast enough to work as a centrifuge and separate red blood cells from plasma, a necessary process for vital blood tests.
+Spotted: Researchers at National Taiwan University have discovered that a simple plastic fidget spinner – the 2017 surprise hit toy – can spin fast enough to work as a centrifuge and separate red blood cells from plasma, a necessary process for vital blood tests.

 Chien-Fu Chen, Chien-Cheng Chang and colleagues worked out that, with just a few flicks of a finger, a fidget spinner could spin fast enough to separate about 30 percent of the plasma in only four to seven minutes.
-That is enough to help doctors in under-developed areas test for life threatening diseases like malaria and HIV.
+That is enough to help doctors in under-developed areas test for life-threatening diseases like malaria and HIV.

 Their research was published in the Analytical Chemistry Journal in December 2018.